 Living back in Australia now and looking at the current reality of our world, I find it challenging to imagine just how this dream will come to reality.
 However, knowing the destination of God’s plan gives me the hope I need to keep living towards that future.

-Cathy is TEAR’s Community and Supporter Engagement Coordinator in Queensland.
+Cathy is a long-term friend of Tearfund and was on staff as our Community and Supporter Engagement Coordinator in Queensland.
 For more than two decades she lived with her husband Mark and two sons Tom and Oscar in urban slums in India, responding to God’s call to serve among Muslims there.